 Get the Dancing Started a Little Early

 Traditionally speaking, dancing doesn't start until after the cake is served, but where's the fun in that?
 Today's brides and grooms want to have livelier, more fun wedding receptions, so they kick off the dancing shortly after the main course is served.
-In fact, at one of the more fun wedding receptions I've ever been to, the dancing started as soon as the bride and groom were announced.
-The only time the dancing stopped was for the toasts!
+In fact, at some wedding receptions, the dancing starts as soon as the bride and groom are announced.

 Stack the Dance Floor

 Hey, you're the bride (or groom).
 You get to boss the bridal party around, at least a little bit.
-Careful scientific observation tells me that guests are more apt to dance when there are already people dancing, so tell the bridal party that part of their job is to dance and to ask other people to dance.
+Guests are more apt to dance when there are already people dancing, so tell the bridal party that part of their job is to dance and to ask other people to dance.
 Encourage your bridal party to mix it up and get older dancers out on the floor.
 The pictures of your 20-something-year-old former roommate dancing with your 80-something-year-old great uncle will be priceless.

 You can't go wrong playing today's hits, but here are some older songs that are definitely worth including: